sfall-team/sfall/artifacts/scripting/sfall function notes.md

 ----
 #### get_sfall_arg_at
 `mixed sfall_func1("get_sfall_arg_at", int argNum)`
-- Gets the value of hook argument with the specified argument number (*first argument of hook starts from 0*)
+- Returns the value of hook argument with the specified argument number (*first argument of hook starts from 0*)

 ----
 #### hide_window